BDUG/l4rerust/docs/musl_integration_whitepaper.md

    installs musl into the architecture-specific staging prefix under `out/musl/<arch>`.

-The helper performs an out-of-tree build, selecting the appropriate musl configuration target (`arm-linux-musleabihf` or `aarch64-linux-musl`) while respecting the configured cross compiler prefix.
+The helper performs an out-of-tree build, selecting the `aarch64-linux-musl` configuration target while respecting the configured cross compiler prefix.
 Both shared and static variants of the C runtime are produced, and a minimal `musl.pc` pkg-config file is generated for consumers that need to discover the staged libc through pkg-config.
 Version markers (`VERSION`) are written to allow the incremental component logic to determine whether a rebuild is required.

 After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, inotify, and nanosleep entry points remain.
 The